-As the saying goes, misogynists make great informants.
-Timm's passion and dedication aren't to the ideals that Bix and Cassian share, about the joys of ripping off the Empire to make a few credits to survive.
+As the saying goes, misogynists make great informants.6 Timm's passion and dedication aren't to the ideals that Bix and Cassian share, about the joys of ripping off the Empire to make a few credits to survive.
 He simply wants to have Bix as his own.
 Bix and Cassian are criminals, not revolutionaries at this time.
-In fact, we know their criminal relationship is slightly adversarial where they hold out on each other for personal gain.
-This is a case where if they were more altruistic and had developed a coherent politic of mutual aid or liberation, Timm's possessiveness would have been revealed for what it is.
-Their selfishness made it impossible to see his and what a threat that was.
+In fact, we know their criminal relationship is slightly adversarial spooks in every shadow" but other times it's "don't ignore the spooks in plain sight."